 Jesus would've been required to be married -- wrong.
 Constantine changed the Bible -- wrong.
 Constantine and the Pope changed the Bible together at the Council of Nicea -- wrong, the Pope wasn't even at the Council of Nicea.
 There once were hundreds of Gospels -- pure speculation, the ones we've found plus the ones we've only heard of by name all together add up to several dozen.
 Since I'm saying all this I must be a Christian -- wrong, I'm an atheist and I think Christianity is bad for people, I just think Dan Brown is extremely bad for the study of history.
 Only Catholics dislike Dan Brown -- wrong.
 Biblical scholars can't be trusted on factual matters of history or textual criticism because of their religious bias -- usually wrong.

 The assumption on the part of some stupid atheist or another that I'm a Christian and a Republican because I disagree with him or her about something is particularly galling.
-Time and again I go back over these exchanges, and the amount of remarks on my parts which could be construed to be religious, again and again, is nada, zero, squat, the null set.
+Time and again I go back over these exchanges, and the amount of remarks on my part which could be construed to be religious, again and again, is nada, zero, squat, the null set.
 The stupid atheist assumes I'm a Christian only because I disagree with him or her on something which has no resemblance whatsoever to an article of religious belief, but is only a factual mistake current in a big circle-jerk of an atheist game of Telephone.

 I wonder, are there really as many people running around loose whose worldviews are so stupid, simplistic, binary, zero/one, on/off, black/white, atheist/Christian, correct/incorrect, as it sometimes seems to me?
 Or am I subconsciously drawn into conflicts with such people, which gives me an inflated idea of their numbers?
 (Am I subconsciously drawn to them because I'm autistic?)
 I hope it's the latter, both the sake of the world at large and the amount of effort needed to confront mass stupidity, and also for my own sake, because if this group of stupid people is actually statistically insignificant, and it's only an unproductive subconscious drive on my part which brings me into contact with them, I can become more conscious of this tendency, overcome it and thus find much more rewarding uses for my time.
 (If my impression of the numbers of such people is not exaggerated, then my Stoic tendencies won't let me ignore them.
 Someone has to deal with them, and, to paraphrase what Perry said to Jack, Elizabeth Warren is busy.)